JhoseptSG/MexicoToys/README.md

 # Sales Analysis Dashboard
-This Power BI project analyzes sales data from a fictional company, providing insights into total sales, cost, and profits.
+This Power BI project analyzes sales data from a fictional company, providing insights into total sales, costs, and profits.
 The project includes data from tables such as products, sales, and stores.
-The dashboard is divided into three sections, each with its own set of analysis tools.
+The dashboard is divided into three sections, each with its own set of analysis tools and interactive dashboards.

 ## Sales Overview
 This section provides an overview of total sales, cost, and profits for the selected time period.
 It includes a bar plot of the top stores by profit, a pie chart of product categories by sales, and a bar plot of the top products by profit.
 Additionally, the section displays a graphical representation of profits over time.